 See #1 above.
 Pickups are by far the most important.
 I've also had significant tonal variations from the bridge used, the wood the guitar is made of, and the +/- 25% variations in pot resistance.
 Not minor differences, but significant differences.

-The reference guitar we now use for building most profiles is a 1954 Les Paul goldtop which was modified (not by me -- my conscience is clean) with original 1950s PAF humbuckers.
+The reference guitar we now use for building most profiles is my 1954 Les Paul Goldtop which was modified (not by me -- my conscience is clean) with original 1950s PAF humbuckers.
 I bought this guitar because you really can't get more of a reference electric guitar tone than a 1950s Les Paul with original PAFs.

 In general, to sound as close as possible to the demos, load your humbucker-equipped guitar with high quality PAF-type pickups with impedance in the 9K range.
-I typically recommend Lindy Fralin Pure PAFs to those who ask.
+I typically recommend Lindy Fralin Pure PAFs with 8.4K winding to those who ask.

 Issue #3: You're using a Merged profile with a traditional guitar cabinet